frank2ny/mobile_app_NewsApp/SwahiliNews/readMe.md

-## in the news.js file edit the API_key by subscribing with a free account at Newsapi.ord ##
+## in the news.js file edit the API_key by subscribing with a free account at  ## www.newsapi.ord

 *** for Android user ***
-# edit the Atricle.js by changing the tag to <TouchableNativeFeedback> from <TouchableHighlight> #
+ edit the Atricle.js by changing the tag to <TouchableNativeFeedback> from <TouchableHighlight>

 *** For iOS User ***
 # edit the Atricle.js by changing the tag to  <TouchableHighlight>  from <TouchableNativeFeedback> #